 - Do we intentionally build and sustain relationships and partnerships with staff from other agencies and systems that support young children?

-- Do the Head Start and Early Child Care providers know about our program and what services we offer?
+- Do the Head Start and Early Childhood providers know about our program and what services we offer?

-- What kinds of activities, coordination or collaboration do you engage in with early child care providers, including home visitation programs?
+- What kinds of activities, coordination or collaboration do you engage in with early childhood providers, including day care providers, and home visitation programs?

 - Are we connected with programs that support the educational needs of our families?

-- Do we understand various perspectives and work processes and acknowledge the experience and skills of stafs in early child care settings?
+- Do we understand various perspectives and work processes and acknowledge the experience and skills of staffs in early child care settings?

-- Do we have an established relationship with Head Start and Early Child Care programs which allows cross training and information sharing agreements?
+- Do we have an established relationship with Head Start and Early childhood programs which allows cross training and information sharing agreements?

-- Do we have established connections and referral protocols with early child care programs that will support early identification of children and families experiencing domestic violence and protocols to support programs in a crises situation?
+- Do we have established connections and referral protocols with early childhood programs that will support early identification of children and families experiencing domestic violence and protocols to support programs in a crises situation?

 Strategies for Working Together:

-- Contracting with Head Start or Early Child Care programs to provide training and TA
+- Contracting with Head Start or early childhood programs to provide training and TA

-- Offering Early Child Care programs parent engagement workshops, staff training, present at early childhood conferences or regional meetings.
+- Offering early childhood programs parent engagement workshops, staff training, present at early childhood conferences or regional meetings.

 - Establishing an MOU between domestic violence coalitions, local domestic violence programs, and early childhood programs with regards to referrals, case management, information sharing, and cross training.

 - Developing policies and procedures for identifying and responding to domestic violence within families and staff in a safe and supportive manner.